andrey-manakov/foremoney/README.md

   selecting which accounts appear on the dashboard.
 - SQLite database for storing all data.
 The database structure is created automatically and can be recreated from the Settings menu.
+- Data export/import of the entire database via a zipped collection of CSV files.
 - `.env` configuration using `python-dotenv`.
 - `deploy.sh` script installs dependencies in a virtual environment and configures a systemd service.